cioc110490/react-interview-ui-main-typescript/README.md

 ![image](https://github.com/user-attachments/assets/27ba2727-b2d7-4408-b305-c81b8f6f26b5)

+# Network Error Handling

+Unit tests were added for all the new components

 -------------------------------------

 This [Create React App](https://github.com/facebook/create-react-app) project is provided as a starting template for the TalentReef take-home interview.
 Feel free to make whatever modifications are necessary to complete the exercise.